nikita-skobov/popithere-frontend/README.md

   - [Socket.io-client](https://github.com/socketio/socket.io-client) for websocket communications
   - [rc-slider](https://www.npmjs.com/package/rc-slider) for a nice-looking, easy-to-use slider component
   - [@dicebear/avatars](https://avatars.dicebear.com/) for generating unique sprites as chat avatars.
+  - [bad-words](https://www.npmjs.com/package/bad-words) for basic profanity filtering (and because I'm bad at regex)
   - A modified version of [libgif-js](https://github.com/buzzfeed/libgif-js)
     - I rewrote their gif parser to use only pure functions because their code had extreme memory leaks on FireFox, and Edge browsers.
 Also I found that there were many options that did nothing at all in the code...
-  - [bad-words](https://www.npmjs.com/package/bad-words) for basic profanity filtering (and because I'm bad at regex)
 - Development:
   - [Webpack](https://github.com/webpack/webpack) to bundle, minify, and load my code for easy deployments
   - [Webpack-dev-server](https://github.com/webpack/webpack-dev-server) for fast, easy live updates while developing
   - [babel](https://github.com/babel/babel) (and all of its necessary plugins/polyfills) for modern javascript transpilation
   - [prop-types](https://www.npmjs.com/package/prop-types) because eslint yells at me if I dont use prop-types
   - [eslint](https://www.npmjs.com/package/eslint) with [AirBnB style guide](https://www.npmjs.com/package/eslint-config-airbnb) to write nice-looking, modern code

+## Support:

+I built PopItHere with the intention of not having ads, or harvesting user data.
+Because of this, the only remaining ways to monetize the site are asking for donations, or implementing microtransactions.
+I decided to do a bit of a mix of both.
+Anyone can use the site for free, but there are rate limits set up to limit how often you can chat/upload images/place popits.
+If you support PopItHere on my [Patreon](https://patreon.com/equilateral) you will get increased limits.
+(Also premium patrons are allowed to send text-to-speech messages to the whole site)